CodeWithRashed/technext-task/README.md

 * Sort Functionality: You can sort the user data by the name, email or company.
 * Reset Sort: You can remove the sorted filter or Reset the sorted result.
 * Add New User: You can add user the the database (This is just a simulation!)
+* Load More Functionality (Initially only 6 data is loaded on the homepage when you click on load more another or more 6 data will add at the bottom of the page)

 ### User Details Page Features
 * Tabs: Tab navigation for user details (Using pure react and tailwind)